Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 In the human world, people use doors and fences in order to protect their homes and claim their territory.
 Such structures are a very convenient way to send the message that the property belongs to somebody and that it shall not be trespassed upon.
 Unfortunately, our pets are not toolmakers, so they must resort to other methods for marking their territory.

-In the world of a wild dog pack, dogs must claim as well their property such as their favorite feeding areas and their dens where they sleep.
-In order to do so, however, dogs cannot build fences and doors so they must resort instead to another efficient, yet natural, way of claiming territory: urine marking.
+In the world of a wild dog pack, dogs must claim their property, such as their favorite feeding areas and their dens where they sleep.
+However, dogs cannot build fences and doors, so they must resort instead to another efficient, yet natural, way of claiming territory: urine marking.

 Because dogs use their noses as their primary sense, urine marking is a quite effective way to claim territory without having to resort to a dispute or a confrontation.
 Dogs understand the meaning of urine marking and the consequences involved in trespassing specific marked areas.

 This is part of the dog's territorial nature, and it is something still instilled deep in the modern dog's genetic makeup.
 A few drops of urine can tell a lot of information to the dog retrieving it: the age and gender of the dog and even its social status.

 In a domestic setting, dogs most likely to mark territory are mostly intact males and some un-spayed females.
-Un-neutered males and un-spayed females therefore not only mark to claim territory, and state hierarchy, but they also mark to advertise their sexual availability.
-Some dogs however, may continue to mark even if they are spayed and neutered after a certain age.
+Un-neutered males and un-spayed females not only mark to claim territory and state hierarchy, but they also mark to advertise their sexual availability.
+Some dogs, however, may continue to mark even if they are spayed and neutered after a certain age.

 Favorite marking areas are often vertical surfaces such as fire hydrants, tires, and trees.
 Backward scratching with the hind legs is a way to further emphasize the marking by adding visual cues to the area and further spreading the smell.
 A dog's paw pads also dispense scent through the act of scratching the dirt.
 Some dogs tend to mark territory as well by depositing their feces in certain areas.